consento-org/crypto/Readme.md

 writer.encrypt({ foo: 'hello' }) // Changes the binary format to be utf-8 encoded JSON data.

 const differentCodec = new Writer({ ...writer.toJSON(), codec: 'msgpack' })
-writer.encrypt({ foo: 'hello' }) // Looks same but the binary data is now encoded using msgpack
+differentCodec.encrypt({ foo: 'hello' }) // Looks same but the binary data is now encoded using msgpack
 ```

 ### .verifier